brianyaklin/brianyaklin.github.io/_posts/2021-08-25-snmp-queries-with-python.md

 # Getting Started with PySNMP

 In the examples I present in this post I have chosen to use the Ansible [snmp_facts](https://github.com/ansible-collections/community.general/blob/main/plugins/modules/net_tools/snmp_facts.py) method of SNMP queries with PySNMP instead of the method presented in the [PySNMP quick start](https://pysnmp.readthedocs.io/en/latest/quick-start.html) documentation.
 I have found Ansible's method far easier to use for any queries to network devices for OID's not already in the standard MIB's that PySNMP can reference.
-PySNMP appears to be unable to take in standard MIB files and instead requires that they be converted to a specific [PySNMP format](https://github.com/etingof/pysnmp-mibs) using [PySMI' mibdump tool](https://github.com/etingof/pysmi/blob/master/scripts/mibdump.py).
+PySNMP appears to be unable to take in standard MIB files and instead requires that they be converted to a specific [PySNMP format](https://github.com/etingof/pysnmp-mibs) using [PySMI mibdump tool](https://github.com/etingof/pysmi/blob/master/scripts/mibdump.py).
 I have found this tool difficult to use, so for simplicity I will use the Ansible method of performing SNMP queries which uses OID's directly.

 Lets start with a simple example of using SNMP v2c to send a query to a network device for sysName.